 This post is a reflection on that event.
 It puts forward an idea for making law more usable which I am fairly sure is absurd and unworkable, in the hope that at the very least it might give those whose job is to think about this problem a fresh way of framing the question – and if by some miracle there might be more to it than that, so much the better.

-Update: the video of the event has now gone up at YouTube.
-The whole thing is two hours, including questions and discussion, but well worth watching at least the opening presentations.
+Update: there is now a summary of the launch event (including a video which is two hours, including questions and discussion, but well worth watching at least the opening presentations).
 There is also a lively discussion among the contributors to a live chat at the Guardian public leaders network.

 A person is guilty of theft if he dishonestly appropriates property belonging to another with the intention of permanently depriving the other of it